Saltfarmer/BBC-recommendation-system/README.md

 ![](C:\Users\SaltFarmer\AppData\Roaming\marktext\images\2022-03-14-10-54-06-image.png)

 First, the system will show the user completely a random recommendation of content from BBC.
-The interface will show the user the poster, title, small description, keyword of the content, and an option to watch the content if the user is interested with the recommendation.
+The interface will show the user the poster, title, small description, keyword of the content, and an option to watch the content if the user is interested in the recommendation.

 ![](C:\Users\SaltFarmer\AppData\Roaming\marktext\images\2022-03-14-10-58-01-image.png)

-And then given the flexibility, the user can choose the number of `k` cluster of k-means clustering which provides the user ability to choose the number of clusters of all of the content descriptions.
+And then given the flexibility, the user can choose the number of `k` clusters of k-means clustering which provides the user ability to choose the number of clusters of all of the content descriptions.
 Also, the user can choose which specific category of the recommendation.

-Then the last part it show 5 random recommendations for the user which has similar description and same category that user choose.
+Then the last part shows 5 random recommendations for the user which have a similar description and the same category that the user chooses.

 ## Conclusion

 *The conclusion is concise, complete, critical, and proposes feasible steps for future research.
 The reader has few if any questions about the research process as it is presented in the report.*

 So in the summary, the system is very limited.
+Both from a data perspective and value-sensitive design perspective.

 First, the metadata doesn't have a lot of useful features that might be important for the model.
+The metadata that has been provided lacks some important features that might be helpful to create a more precise recommendation.
+There might be also redundancy in the features from the description cluster and category.

 Second, the lack of data from the user makes the consideration of the value from the user as a stakeholder has been ignored.
 Because the generated metadata has been scrapped from only what users can see on the service provider, it might be ignoring what the service provider can see on their user.

+Third, there is no application on value from service provider stakeholders.
+The information itself is not publicly open without doing a survey on the service provider opinion regarding of what is their actual value.

+## Reference